hariniavula/beats-data-analysis/README.md

 # beats-data-analysis

 ## Project Overview
 This project aims to analyze customer reviews for various headphone products, including Beats Studio 3, Apple Airpods Max, Bose QuietComfort, Sennheiser, Sony M5, BERIBES, JBL, Soundcore Anker, Beats Studio Pro, and Beats Solo 4.
-The goal is to gain insights into consumer satisfaction and preferences for Dr.Beats by Dre products by leveraging data gathering, cleaning, analysis, and natural language processing.
+The goal is to gain insights into consumer satisfaction and preferences for Beats by Dr. Dre products by leveraging data gathering, cleaning, analysis, and natural language processing.

 ## Data Collection
 - The reviews were gathered using the Oxylabs API, which provided access to Amazon reviews for the specified headphone products.
 The API allowed us to efficiently collect a large volume of reviews for each product, ensuring a comprehensive dataset for analysis.